express-validator/express-validator/README.md

-req.checkQuery(schema);   // will check 'password' and 'email' in query params req.checkBody(schema);    // will check 'password' in body but 'email' in query params req.checkParams(schema);  // will check 'password' in path params but 'email' in query params
+req.checkQuery(schema);   // will check 'password' and 'email' in query params req.checkBody(schema);    // will check 'password' in body but 'email' in query params req.checkParams(schema);  // will check 'password' in path params but 'email' in query params req.checkHeaders(schema);  // will check 'password' in headers but 'email' in query params
 ```

-Currently supported location are `'body', 'params', 'query'`.
+Currently supported location are `'body', 'params', 'query', 'headers'`.
 If you provide a location parameter that is not supported, the validation process for current parameter will be skipped.

 ## Validation result